Coty Inc. (COTY) on Track to Reach $10.00 in a Year

-Coty Inc. (NYSE: COTY) is -27.71% lower on its value in year-to-date trading and has touched a low of $5.90 and a high of $10.82 in the current 52-week trading range.
+Coty Inc. (NYSE: COTY) is -29.05% lower on its value in year-to-date trading and has touched a low of $5.90 and a high of $10.82 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The COTY stock was last observed hovering at around $7.50 in the last trading session, with the day’s gains setting it 0.09% off its average median price target of $10.00 for the next 12 months.
-It is also 49.4% off the consensus price target high of $15.00 offered by 16 analysts, but current levels are -8.43% lower than the price target low of $7.00 for the same period.
+The COTY stock was last observed hovering at around $7.46 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $10.00 for the next 12 months.
+It is also 50.33% off the consensus price target high of $15.00 offered by 16 analysts, but current levels are -6.43% lower than the price target low of $7.00 for the same period.

 Sponsored

-The stock witnessed a 20.86% loss in the last 1 month and extending the period to 3 months gives it a 2.71%, and is -0.78% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.93% over the week and 4.31% over the month.
+The stock witnessed a 10.70% gain in the last 1 month and extending the period to 3 months gives it a -4.61%, and is -0.67% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.98% over the week and 3.87% over the month.

 Coty Inc. (COTY) Analyst Forecasts